SimonVaughanDataAndCode/tonic/README.md

 ```
    devtools::install_github("svdataman/tonic")
 ```
-It will also install the mvtnorm package which it depends on.
+It will also install the [mvtnorm](https://cran.r-project.org/web/packages/mvtnorm/index.html) package which it depends on.
 Now you're good to go.

 ## Getting started

-Let's define an R function that takes a vector of parameters as its first argument, and returns a (scalar) log density (up to some normalisation constant)
+Let's define a psterior to sample.
+Tis should be an R function that takes a vector of parameters as its first argument, and returns a (scalar) log density (up to some normalisation constant).
+Here we'll use a multivariate normal as a simple example.

 ```R
 my_posterior <- function(theta) {